expo/fyi/apple-app-specific-password.md

 # Apple App-Specific Password

 The Apple app-specific password is a password for your Apple ID account that lets you sign in to your Apple account securely from a third-party app.
-It is required by the EAS Submission Service to submit your build to the Apple App Store.
+It is one of the authentication methods that can be used by the EAS Submit service to submit your build to the Apple App Store.

+### Security

+> [!WARNING]
+> This authentication method is considered less secure than using the App Store Connect API key because of the broad permissions the app-specific password grants to the actor/service who has it.
+We recommend using the App Store Connect API key for submitting your builds to the Apple App Store (this is default and recommended authentication method).
+[Learn more](https://docs.expo.dev/app-signing/security/#apple-app-specific-password).

 ### How do I generate an app-specific password?